digitalwhiteout/finder_tagstranslator_experimental/README.md

- need to reformat wherefrom so it's properly added in WebStatement/CopyrightinfoURL
+ need to reformat wherefrom in between so it's properly added in WebStatement/CopyrightinfoURL